rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit floating-point numbers.

-*Description*: List of x, y, and z atom coordinates, respectively, in Å. One entry for each atom and coordinate.
+*Description*: Array of x, y, and z atom coordinates, respectively, in Å. One entry for each atom and coordinate.

 *Note*: To clarify, the data for each coordinate is stored in a separate array.